Kidel/SharpSQlite/README.md

 # SharpSQlite
 A very very basic ASP.NET Core web application using SQlite as DBMS.
 I basically keep it here to reuse it fast.

+Requires Microsoft.EntityFrameworkCore 1.0.0 and Microsoft.EntityFrameworkCore.SQlite 1.0.0 and of course .NET Core.